About our authors

 Formerly with A Rocha USA, Rev. Ben Lowe also served as the founding spokesperson and now senior advisor of Young Evangelicals for Climate Action.
 Ben is the author of Green Revolution, Doing Good Without Giving Up, and The Future of Our Faith (coauthored with Ron Sider).
 He is ordained in the Christian and Missionary Alliance and is currently pursuing graduate studies at the University of Florida.
 For more info: benlowe.net

-Barbara Mearns is the Editor for A Rocha International.
-Her writing career began with a spate of books, co-written with her husband Richard, on the great pioneering naturalists: Biographies for Birdwatchers (1988), Audubon to Xantus (1992) and The Bird Collectors (1998) and has meandered through book reviews, scientific papers, magazine articles and short notes in wildlife journals.
+Having been an A Rocha supporter since the earliest days in Portugal, Barbara began to work full-time from her home in SW Scotland as A Rocha International Editor in 1997.
+Her writing career has included a spate of books, co-written with her husband Richard, on the great pioneering naturalists: Biographies for Birdwatchers (1988), Audubon to Xantus (1992), The Bird Collectors (1998) and John Kirk Townsend (2007), and has meandered through book reviews, scientific papers, magazine articles and short notes in wildlife journals.
 Her latest publication is Bairns and Beasts (2012), a joint collection of poetry with fellow Crichton Writer Leonie Ewing.
-Blogging is a new experience!
-Having been an A Rocha supporter since the earliest days in Portugal, in 1997 she began to work full-time for A Rocha from her home in SW Scotland, but at weekends, spends as much time as possible away from the computer, recording local birds, butterflies, dragonflies and moths.
-More
+Barbara has retired from A Rocha in 2017, and will now be spending as much time as possible away from the computer, recording local birds, butterflies, dragonflies and moths.

 Chris Naylor – Executive Director, A Rocha International